ElegastVZW/KalenaPlugins/README.md

 # KalenaPlugins
-Collection of Backend Dynamics 365 plugins for the Kalena project
+Collection of Backend & frontend Dynamics 365 plugins for the Kalena project